Edited: October 29, 2025

 No Water in the Sump Pit

-A dry sump pit might also mean water is collecting elsewhere in your basement, creating the perfect conditions for mold and structural damage.
-A plumbing professional can assess your system and fix any drainage or installation issues to ensure water is being directed to the right place.
+A dry sump pit can also indicate that water is pooling elsewhere in your basement, fostering the growth of mold and causing potential structural issues.
+A plumbing expert can evaluate your system to address any blockages or installation problems, ensuring water is effectively routed to the correct location.

 Frequent Power Issues